spotinst/help/src/docs/ocean-cd/features/webhook-notifications.md

 ```
 ### Cluster Heartbeat Failure Event

 Ocean CD can send notification of controller heartbeat failures.
-This is a separate notification type (compared to rollout events) and can be set by using the [Ocean CD Update Cluster API](https://docs.spot.io/api/#operation/OceanCDClusterUpdate) (after the controller has been installed).
+This is a separate notification type (compared to rollout events) and can be set by using the [Update Ocean CD Cluster API](https://docs.spot.io/api/#operation/OceanCDClusterUpdate) (after the controller has been installed).
 Ocean CD sends notification events with the following JSON structure:

 ```json
 {